 This report concerns the planning application for the residential development of up to 450 dwellings and alterations to the highway network, including details of access with all other matters reserved (Appearance, Landscaping, Layout, Scale) on land to the north west and south east of Shottendane Road, Margate.
-The application was considered by the Planning Committee on 21st April 2021 where Members resolved to defer to Officers to consider alternative provision of planning obligations, specifically regarding affordable housing, and report back to a future meeting.
+The application was considered by the Planning Committee on 21st April 2021 where Members resolved to defer to Officers to consider alternative provision of planning obligations, specifically regarding affordable housing.
+This was reported to members on 23rd June 2021, where members considered the report and subsequently deferred the application to officers to bring back to members to consider reasons for refusal of the application.